Chern characters and Hirzebruch-Riemann-Roch formula for matrix factorizations: Introduction

 {\it Notations and conventions.} We work over a fixed ground field $k$ of characteristic zero.
 All the dg-categories considered in this paper are assumed to be $k$-linear.
 We denote the tensor product of $k$-vector spaces simply by $V\otimes W$.
 For a $\Zt$-graded vector space $V=V^\zer\oplus V^\one$ we denote by $J_V$ the {\it grading operator} that sends a homogeneous vector $v$ to $(-1)^{|v|}\cdot v$.

-{\it Acknowledgment}.
-Both authors would like to thank the IHES, where this work was done, for hospitality and stimulating athmosphere.
+{\it Acknowledgments}.
+We thank the referees for many useful comments and suggestions.
+We are especially grateful to one of the referees who provided a simpler proof of Proposition \ref{res-prop}.
+Both authors would like to thank the IHES, where this work was done, for hospitality and stimulating atmosphere.
 The first author was partially supported by the NSF grant DMS-0601034.